PayPal Website Payments Pro

 Configuring PayPal Pro is simple and only takes a few moments.

 First, go to Restrict > Settings > General and enable PayPal Pro:

 Next, under PayPal API Credentials, enter your API credentials for PayPal Pro.
 These are required in order to use PayPal Pro.
-If you need help obtaining your API credentials, see this help page from PayPal.
+If you need help obtaining your API credentials, see this help page.

 With PayPal Pro, customers will be shown a credit / debit card form directly on your registration form:

 After filling in the credit / debit card details, the customer will be presented with a processing indicator.
 If the card is successfully charged, the customer will be redirected to the success page.
 If the card fails, the customer will be shown an error message.